rich-steele/GitPractice/README.md

 1. Make changes and save the file
 2. Open the Source Control panel
+3. Review changes before staging
-3. Stage files using the **+** icon
+4. Stage files using the **+** icon
-4. Write a meaningful commit message
+5. Write a meaningful commit message
-5. Click the ✓ to commit
+6. Click the ✓ to commit

 A good commit message is important.
 Avoid things like "WIP" or "fixed bug".

+In step 3 above when using VS Code, clicking on each file will bring up a traditional diff.
+Use this opportunity to remove any unnecessary changes e.g. extra new lines or whitespace.

 CLI equivalent:

 ```
+git diff
 git add path/to/file
 # or to stage everything
 git add -A